-This 1988 film features Robert DeNiro as a bounty hunter who has to transport Charles Grodin from New York to L.A. before he can collect his fee.
-Grodin is afraid of flying, so DeNiro drags him through Grand Central to catch a train to Los Angeles.
-This is just the beginning of their long, strange journey; it's is one of the best road-trip/buddy movies ever made.
+Midnight Run is a 1988 film, hailed by critics and audiences alike, that features Robert De Niro as a bounty hunter who has to transport Charles Grodin from New York to Los Angeles before he can collect his fee.
+Grodin is afraid of flying, so De Niro drags him through Grand Central to catch a train to Los Angeles.
+This is just the beginning of their long, strange journey.
+It's is one of the best road-trip, buddy movies ever made.

-This underrated gem directed by Terry Gilliam features a spectacular scene in which Grand Central Terminal is transformed into a glittering ballroom filled with waltzing commuters.
-To film this scene, more than 400 extras waltzed around the terminal from 8pm until the first commuter trains arrived at 5:30am the next morning.
-This modern-day fairy tale also features great performances from Jeff Bridges and Robin Williams.
+The Fisher King is an often underrated gem directed by Terry Gilliam that features a spectacular scene in which Grand Central Terminal is transformed into a glittering ballroom filled with waltzing commuters.
+To film this scene, more than 400 extras waltzed around the terminal from 8 p.m. until the first commuter trains arrived at 5:30 a.m. the next morning.
+This modern-day fairy tale about the actions of a radio shock jock features highly acclaimed performances from Jeff Bridges and Robin Williams.

 The 1978 Superman: The Movie film by Warner Brothers features some awe-inspiring scenes set in villain Lex Luthor's fantastic subterranean lair under Grand Central Terminal.
 Although it showcases Grand Central, these scenes were actually filmed on a soundstage in London.
 Creative in concept, it was somewhat lacking in authenticity.
 Either way, it is a very entertaining movie featuring a gorgeous, young Christopher Reeve, fine acting by Gene Hackman, and a portly, campy Marlon Brando as Jor-El.